-Vitamin E was first known as an Essential Vitamin or Mineral during a series of studies in which administration of rancid meat products to animals caused deficiency symptoms (later discovered to be due to depleting bodily stores of vitamin E) which was found to be reversed or 'cured' by wheat germ (a source of vitamin E).
+Vitamin E was first known as an essential vitamin during a series of studies in which administration of rancid meat products to animals caused deficiency symptoms (later discovered to be due to depleting bodily stores of vitamin E) which was found to be reversed or 'cured' by wheat germ (a source of vitamin E).

 1.2.
 Requirements and Standardization